mmadala95/Shark2_HCI/README.md

 **getBestWord**

-    returned three words in the order if least integration scores used numpy
+    returned three words in the order of least integration scores used numpy